-Dealing With Death on the Path of G>O>D>
+Dealing with Death on Our Path of Creating

-In this Essay, we show that individual human beings are hardly the most important creations wrought by the processes of G>O>D>, the Growing> Organizing> Direction> of the Cosmos.
+In this Essay, we show that individual human beings are hardly the most important creations wrought by the processes of Continuing Creation: The Growing, Organizing, Direction of the Cosmos.
 Continuation of the human species is more important, and continuation of our biosphere is more important still.
 Synergy of the parts is more important than the parts.

 Individuals die so that children will have freedom and room to grow up.
 Moreover, individual death makes it possible for genes to mutate and evolve new creatures who can try themselves out on Earth (See our Essay, Evolution and Continuing Creation).
 The purpose of individual lives is to carry and pass on the genes of the species.
 Individual people are expressions of the human genome.
 Species live longer than their individual creatures do.
-Preservation (and evolution) of the genes is “more important” than the individual lives of their members.
-The process is more important than its momentary expression.
+Therefore, preservation (and evolution) of the genes is “more important” to Continuing Creation than the individual lives of their members.
+The Process is more important than its momentary expression.
 1

 Species, however, also eventually die (as do technologies, languages, religions, and civilizations).
-Millions of species have gone extinct since life began on Earth. (get reference).
-Therefore, Continuing Creation preserves and promotes life itself — more than it preserves and promotes any one species.
+Millions of species have gone extinct since life began on Earth.
+2. Therefore, Continuing Creation preserves and promotes life itself more than it preserves and promotes any one species.